JuliaHealth/NeuroAnalyzer.jl/README.md

 - Pluto interface

 EEG:
-- fix ticks for :log xaxis in PSD
 - tensor and other statistical maps (magnitude and direction, probabilistic regions, regions of high vs low variability)
 - probability maps: the local likelihood of belonging to a given population
 - use variable ncyc for s_wspectrogram()